-You may benefit from getting these service from a car manufacturer when buy a new car and it’s the only one you own.
+You may benefit from getting roadside assistance from a car manufacturer when you buy a new vehicle and it’s the only one you own.
 In this case, you wouldn’t have to worry about the coverage extending to other cars on your policy.

 You should also think about getting a roadside plan from your car company if you own a luxury or high-end car such as a Tesla, BMW, or Mercedes-Benz.
 This is because these cars may require special expertise that may only be available through your dealership.